 How to Care for Pomegranate Bonsai Tree

 Pomegranate bonsai trees can be grown indoors year-round, but if you are lucky enough to enjoy a Mediterranean climate where you live, you can feel free to grow these trees outside, too.
-They prefer warm, sunny locations but may need a bit of shade during their dormant period in the winter.
+They prefer warm, sunny locations but may need a bit of shade during their winter dormancy.

-The ideal temperature for a pomegranate bonsai tree will be above 41 degrees Fahrenheit.
+The ideal temperature for healthy pomegranate trees will be above 41 degrees Fahrenheit.
 While the tree is surprisingly hardy and can handle colder temperatures, this is not ideal and can cause stunted growth or dieback.

 Water your bonsai pomegranate tree regularly to keep the soil moist – but not overly saturated.
 You can reduce watering during the winter months.
 Most growers find it helpful to simply mist the tree on a weekly basis during the cooler, albeit drier, winter months.

 Excellent air circulation is vital for pomegranate bonsai trees.
 If you don’t provide adequate air circulation, it doesn’t matter how carefully you water because mold will still appear.
-If you notice mold regardless, you can use a fungicide to stop the spread while you get your circulation under control.
+If you notice mold or signs of root rot regardless, you can use a fungicide to stop the spread while you get your circulation under control.

 Potting and Repotting

 More often than not, you will find that your bonsai pomegranate tree blooms more vigorously when the roots are container-bound.
-This is a unique characteristic that means that you should only repot your plant once every three to four years.
+This unique characteristic means that you should only repot your plant once every three to four years before the leaf buds open.
 Do this toward the end of winter and repot your tree in a mixture that contains high amounts of lime and sand.

 Pruning Pomegranate Bonsai Tree